Professor of New Testament

 DUTIES AND RESPONSIBILITIES:

-- Oversight of NEW TESTAMENT and SELECT BIBLICAL STUDIES COURSES, and co-curricular responsibilities (including program assessment)
+- Oversight of New Testament and certain Biblical Studies courses, and co-curricular responsibilities (including program assessment)

 - Additional course loading in the area of Christian Ministry and Spiritual Formation